 One by one we boarded a small canoe, we paddled out of the deep inlets and into the beauty that is… Lake Sandoval.

 Surrounded by a variety of ecosystems, Lake Sandoval is a place in the middle of the rainforest that is completely engulfed in wildlife and a profusion of beauty.

-Everything from monkeys, caimans, bats, turtles and extreme amounts of bird life were spotted around this lake – and although the sun was blazing down on our small canoe in the open sunlight, it was an experience that I’ll always cherish.
+Everything from monkeys, caimans, bats, turtles and extreme amounts of bird life was spotted around this lake ⏤ and although the sun was blazing down on our small canoe in the open sunlight, it was an experience that I’ll always cherish.
 It was nature at its absolute finest and that is something that’s often hard to find.

-There’s nothing like strolling through tree tops in the midst of rainforest with luscious flora at your fingertips – You can’t experience the Amazon any better if you ask me!
+There’s nothing like strolling through treetops in the midst of a rainforest with luscious flora at your fingertips.
+You can’t experience the Amazon any better if you ask me!

 Creepy you could say, but fascinating nonetheless.